NCAR/ccpp-framework/doc/CCPPtechnical/source/Glossary.rst

       applying tendencies, for example.

    Multi-suite static CCPP build
-      A standalone, static CCPP build type in which a set of physics suites is specified at compile time from which one can be chosen at runtime.
+      A static CCPP build type in which a set of physics suites is specified at compile time from which one can be chosen at runtime.

    NEMS